-The members of the Board have entered into formal letters of appointment which confirm the term of the appointment, remuneration, the role and responsibilities and the Company's expectations of each Director as members of the Board.
-The letters of appointment contain provisions which confirm rights of access to certain books and records of the Company, indemnity and insurance arrangements, ongoing confidentiality obligations and the Company's policy on when directors may seek independent professional advice at the expense of the Company.
-The letters of appointment also contain terms requiring members of the Board to:
+The members of the Board have entered into formal agreements which confirm the term of the appointment, remuneration, the role and responsibilities and the Company's expectations of each Director as members of the Board.
+The agreements contain provisions which confirm rights of access to certain books and records of the Company, indemnity and insurance arrangements, ongoing confidentiality obligations and the Company's policy on when directors may seek independent professional advice at the expense of the Company.
+The agreements also contain terms requiring members of the Board to: